-On the whole, Wyoming's economic structure has provided a high quality of life for many residents and an enviable level of equity and social mobility.
+Overall, Wyoming's economic structure has provided a high quality of life for many residents and an enviable level of equity and social mobility.
 But its reliance on fossil fuels is threatened by global trends in decarbonization.
 If these continue to accelerate, Wyoming's economic future could look a lot like an extension of the recent bust.
-Losses of jobs, income, equality of opportunity, and funding for vital programs like K-12 education could threaten Wyoming's ability to maintain a high quality of life - especially in smaller communities, which have borne the brunt of shrinking population.
-This could kickstart cycles of economic decline and negative impacts on health and community wellbeing that could become difficult to reverse.
-These challenges are better addressed early than late.
+Losses of jobs, income, equality of opportunity, and funding for vital public goods and services like K-12 education could threaten Wyoming's ability to maintain a high quality of life - especially in smaller communities, which have borne the brunt of shrinking population.
+If left unaddressed, this could kickstart cycles of economic decline and negative impacts on health and community wellbeing that could become difficult to reverse.

 Additional growth engines will be needed to support high quality of life across Wyoming and insulate against shocks.
 The routes to those new, additional industries will likely vary considerably by location, however.
-Some larger towns in Wyoming maintained growth through the bust in a variety of industries, and this needs to be scaled up.
-Others who lost employment opportunities in mining without offsetting sources of growth will need new industrial opportunities or to better connect to growing economies.
-Many other counties with mixed growth across different industries will need a blend of approaches.
-Pathways to Prosperity will aim to identify economic diversification opportunities and, in collaboration with local agencies and stakeholders, alleviate the policy constraints needed to unlock them.
+Some cities and larger towns in Wyoming maintained growth through the bust in a variety of industries, and these growth engines could scale.
+However, these cities appear to be hitting observable constraints, including limited growth in housing supply to support a larger workforce.
+Other towns and regions that have lost jobs, especially in mining and construction, without offsetting sources of growth will need to develop new drivers of tradable income that are consistent with their comparative advantages and disadvantages.
+These economies may have pathways forward that come through linkages with larger and more diverse economies inside and outside the state.
+They may, in many cases, benefit innovative approaches from the state to support local resilience and transformation.